Bladder Cancer Diagnosis

 The American Joint Committee on Cancer (AJJCC) has developed a system of staging called the TNM staging which is based on three important elements of the cancer.

 T determines the extent to which the (primary) tumor has grown through the bladder wall and whether it has grown into nearby tissues.

 N indicates if the cancer has spread to lymph nodes near the bladder.
 Lymph nodes are bean-sized collections of immune system cells, to which cancers often spread first.

 M indicates if the cancer has spread (metastasized) to other organs in distant sites like the lungs or liver, or lymph nodes that are not near the bladder.

-Number stages also aid in determining the spread of the cancer.
+More importantly, the number stages also aid in determining the spread of the cancer.

 The cancer is in the origin of its site in the inner layer of the bladder lining (stage 0a) or R there are very early, high grade cancer cells only in the inner layer of the bladder lining (stage 0is).

-The cancer has metastasized through the connective tissue layer into the muscle of the bladder wall.
+Metastasis of tumor cells through the connective tissue layer into the muscle of the bladder wall.

 The cancer spreads beyond the muscle into the fat layer and perhaps to the prostate, womb or vagina or lymphnodes.

 The cancer spreads to the wall of the tummy (abdomen) or between the hips (pelvis), to other distant parts of the body like the bones, lungs, or liver.